-As her sensors began flashing with warnings and the hypnagogic environment began filling with Dissona, she felt Peter reach out to her and Kora.
+As Dissona infected the outside aether, she felt Peter tapping at her mind.
 She couldn’t make out the exact words, but she got the gist of it: he was saying goodbye.

 Oh well.
 She allowed herself a faint smile.
 We had a damn good run.